Welcome to the Centre for Buddhism & Psychology at the University of Toronto!

 In addition to the Minor program, there are several additional ongoing and planned academic activities which the Centre for Buddhism and Psychology will coordinate and facilitate, and catalyze inter-departmental and inter-institutional collaborations, specifically with the Department of Psychology and the Department for the Study of Religion.
 These include, in addition to the minor Program, the following activities:

-- Conferences and seminars featuring recent research in Buddhism and psychology, addresses by prominent scholars in this area, and practical workshops on applications of Buddhism and psychology.
+- Conferences and seminars featuring recent research in Buddhism and psychology, invited lectures by prominent scholars in this area, and practical workshops on applications of Buddhism and psychology.

-- A yearly spring conference, Mind Matters, organized by the Buddhism and Psychology Student Union and the Jungian Society highlights innovative conceptual and empirical studies related to Buddhism, psychology and science;
+- A yearly spring conference organized by the Buddhism and Psychology Student Unionwhich highlights developments related to Buddhism, psychology and science;

 - Resources for those interested in academic literature related to Buddhist psychology;

 - The acquisition by the D.G.
-Ivey library at New College of the largest collection of texts related to Buddhism and psychology available at the University which will facilitate student research and course work.
+Ivey library at New College of a growing collection of texts related to Buddhism and psychology available at the University which will facilitate student research and course work.

 Many of these activities are the result of several partners, including the Buddhist Education Foundation for Canada, Ontario Institute of Studies in Education, Cognitive Science Department, Department for the Study of Religion, and the Department of Psychology.
 The breadth and depth of the activities, current and planned, are a strong indication of the vitality of the minor program and its continued growth.